theiagen/public_health_bioinformatics/docs/workflows/genomic_characterization/theiaprok.md

             | Software Documentation | [pasty](https://github.com/rpetit3/pasty) |
             | Original Publication(s) | [Application of Whole-Genome Sequencing Data for O-Specific Antigen Analysis and In Silico Serotyping of Pseudomonas aeruginosa Isolates.](https://journals.asm.org/doi/10.1128/JCM.00349-16) |

-??? toggle "_Salmonella_ spp"
+??? toggle "_Salmonella_ spp."
-    ##### _Salmonella_ spp {#salmonella}
+    ##### _Salmonella_ spp. {#salmonella}

     Both SISTR and SeqSero2 are used for serotyping all *Salmonella* spp.
 Occasionally, the predicted serotypes may differ between SISTR and SeqSero2.
 When this occurs, differences are typically small and analogous, and are likely as a result of differing source databases.
 More information about Salmonella serovar nomenclature can be found [here](https://www.happykhan.com/posts/binfie-guide-serovar/).
 For *Salmonella* Typhi, genotyphi is additionally run for further typing.

     ??? task "`SISTR`: Salmonella serovar prediction"

-        [SISTR](https://github.com/phac-nml/sistr_cmd) performs *Salmonella spp* serotype prediction using antigen gene and cgMLST gene alleles.
+        [SISTR](https://github.com/phac-nml/sistr_cmd) performs *Salmonella spp.* serotype prediction using antigen gene and cgMLST gene alleles.
 In TheiaProk.
 SISTR is run on genome assemblies, and uses the default database setting (smaller "centroid" alleles or representative alleles instead of the full set of cgMLST alleles).
 It also runs a QC mode to determine the level of confidence in the serovar prediction (see [here](https://github.com/phac-nml/sistr_cmd#qc-by-sistr_cmd---qc)).

         !!! techdetails "SISTR Technical Details"